 “Towards the end of the night, once people have had a couple drinks, they get up, put on a song and have a boogie,” Amirparviz chimes in.

-It was a no-brainer then, that the pair moved the record player to Pasta Club, their new venue in West End that opened last Wednesday.
+It was a no-brainer then, that the pair moved the record player to Pasta Club, their new venue in West End that opened in July.

 The West End locals stumbled upon the old Flora By Greenhouse Canteen space on Boundary Street and enquired a few days later.
 In just two weeks, they converted the bright and airy space into a dark, moody, retro-inspired room using 30 litres of fresh paint.
 Even though it’ll eventually seat 40 people (once covid restrictions ease), the space still feels very intimate.